dsshim0125/grmc/README.md

 ### Pretraining Encoder

 Any parametric model can be trained with our proposed self-supervised algorithm, and we provide pretrained models of [ResNet-50](https://drive.google.com/file/d/1kCph-D8uCFeowLY7tdgE09fE0Jn4m3at/view?usp=sharing) and [DenseNet-161](https://drive.google.com/file/d/1F1YsVzF8bPvcrh1vN2WBecOcfVZ_avJw/view?usp=sharing) as the encoder of depth estimation network.
+Download the pretrained weights and place them in the checkpoints folder to train the depth estimation network with pretrained encoders.

 | Encoder  |  batch_size  |